-A lot of time, effort and money is spent on marketing and advertising each year for building product companies, through trade magazines, building product directories, online marketing, emails, tradeshows or a combination of these.
+A lot of time, effort and money is spent on gathering construction marketing leads each year.
+For building product companies, this may be through trade magazines, building product directories, online marketing, emails, tradeshows or a combination of these.
 Often, they all point back to one place… your website.

 Taking a mystery shopper approach, in our The State of Building Product Digital Marketing 2019 Report, we discovered that 80% of building product companies didn't respond to a product enquiry through their website in any way.
 Of the 20% that did, only 6% answered the phone to enquire about our requirements and offer additional help.

-Why are building product companies not following up customer enquiries?
+Why are building product companies not following up construction marketing leads?

 Too many leads - you may think the more leads the better; however if there’s no time for your sales team to follow up, then you're missing out on sales.
 You can reduce your sales and marketing budget, automate the process or expand your headcount.

 Not organised - do your sales and marketing teams have a shared system for tracking opportunities?
 If not, they won’t follow up.
 They’ll be reactive and jump on new leads and phone calls while neglecting their follow-ups.